dag/kibr/README.md

 ### Prerequisites

-#### Fedora 16
+#### Fedora

-I have verified that these packages should be enough to build the project:
+I have verified that these packages are enough to build the project on Fedora 16:

 ```console
 $ sudo yum install ghc cabal-dev hlint happy ghc-zlib-devel openssl-devel cryptopp-devel pcre-devel